Southern Japan

 2

-You'll receive a contract, insurance, and invoice – pay a 50% deposit, with the remaining expected 45 days before departure.
+You'll get a contract, insurance, and an invoice – pay a 50% deposit now, and we'll expect the rest up to 45 days before departure.

 3